 Portering means you’ll have the opportunity to lighten your load.
 Reducing the overall weight of your pack translates into saved energy while moving at altitude.
 We often say “light is right” in the climbing world, and porter support gives us the ability to capitalize on that old adage.
 Climbing Aconcagua with porters is included in the cost of Alpenglow’s Aconcagua Rapid Ascent™ expeditions.

-4. Tallest peak outside of the Himalaya
+4. Tallest peak outside of Asia

 If you live anywhere in the western hemisphere, traveling to the Himalaya comes with a large cost in travel time getting to and from the mountains.
 Traveling to South America is a much easier journey for most of the western world.
 If you want to test your skill at 7000m but are short on time, climbing Aconcagua is a fantastic option for you.